Jolak5/kanban-copy/books/m1_plain_js_objects.md

 ### Estimated time: 3h

 ## Description

-In the first milestone of this project you will learn:
-- How to use JS objects to represent a book.
-- How to add/remove books from a book list and render the list.
+In this project, you will build a basic website that allows users to add/remove books from a list.
+You will achieve that by using JavaScript objects to represent books.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*